About Him

 Image Image

-He was awarded the prize for the best Ph.D. thesis within the Faculty of Mathematics by the Otto von Guericke University Magdeburg, Germany, and GAMM also awarded him Dr. Klaus Körper prize for his excellent Ph.D. thesis in the field of Applied Mathematics and Mechanics.
+In recognition of his outstanding contributions, he was awarded the best Ph.D. thesis within the Faculty of Mathematics by the Otto von Guericke University Magdeburg, Germany, and GAMM also awarded him Dr. Klaus Körper prize for his excellent Ph.D. thesis in the field of Applied Mathematics and Mechanics.

 Research Interests